Abd-Elfattah5/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is a directory to document my shell I\O learning :)
+this is to document my learning about I\O shell